top of page

 1 tbsp Spanish smoked paprika

-1 12-oz jar of roasted red bell peppers, drained and chopped
+1 (12-oz) jar roasted red bell peppers, drained and chopped (or 3 large red bell peppers, roasted and peeled)

 2 tsp red wine vinegar